 - Terpenes, maximizing flavor and aroma are all preserved.

-Some parting thoughts on curing machines and freeze drying.
+Parting thoughts on curing machines and freeze dryers

-In conclusion, as we had stated earlier, why risk the quality of your finished product to probability or chance when there are affordable methods that can guarantee perfect success?
+Why risk the quality of your finished product chance when there are affordable methods that can guarantee success?

-When it comes down to increasing profit margin, curing machines make perfect sense every time.
+When it comes to increasing profit, curing machines make sense every time.